Deep Scan in Greadme: 190+ Parameter Website Audit

 1. Performance

-• First Contentful Paint (FCP): How quickly the first piece of content appears on screen
+• First Contentful Paint (FCP): when the first piece of content appears

-• Largest Contentful Paint (LCP): When the largest visible content element finishes rendering
+• Largest Contentful Paint (LCP): when the largest visible element finishes rendering

-• Cumulative Layout Shift (CLS): How much the page layout shifts unexpectedly during loading
+• Cumulative Layout Shift (CLS): how much the layout shifts unexpectedly

-• Speed Index: How quickly the contents of a page are visibly populated
+• Speed Index: how quickly content is visibly populated

-Beyond the headline metrics, the scan also identifies specific bottlenecks like render-blocking resources, unminified JavaScript and CSS, unused code, unoptimized images, and missing text compression.
+Beyond headline metrics, the scan flags render-blocking resources, unminified JS/CSS, unused code, unoptimized images, and missing text compression.

 2. SEO

-The SEO category evaluates how well your page is optimized for search engine discovery and ranking.
-Deep Scan checks for technical SEO fundamentals that determine whether search engines can properly crawl, understand, and index your content.
+The SEO category checks the technical fundamentals that determine whether search engines can crawl, understand, and index your page.

 • Title tag presence, length, and relevance